- The Learning Environment

 We are committed to providing a rigorous, top quality education for the next generation of scholars.
 Students read deeply in their fields while learning to create new knowledge, asking their own questions about the past, engaging in primary research, analyzing their findings and communicating their conclusions artfully and persuasively.

 Our courses range from large lectures to small, discussion-based seminars, combining a variety of teaching methods aimed at helping students develop skills in critical thinking, research, and both written and oral communication.
 We also offer experiential learning opportunities, such as the public history internship, which can be taken for credit (HIS 496).
-In addition, our faculty works one-on-one with students involved in independent study (HIS 499) and the Honors Seminar (HIS 497).
+In addition, our faculty works one-on-one with students involved in the Honors Seminar (HIS 497 II) and Independent Study (HIS 499).

 Our students draw on their experience as historians in the next phase of their life, finding employment in academia, public history, secondary education, government and cultural organizations, publishing, and in many other contexts where history and its associated skills are valued.